thebigcrafter/KygekRanksUI/README.md

 - Enable/disable ranks form to go back to main form when pressing the X button
 - Automatic plugin updates checker

-# How to Install
+# ⬇️ Installation

 1. Download the latest version (It is recommended to always download the latest version for the best experience, except you're having compatibility issues).
 2. Place the `KygekRanksUI.phar` file into the `plugins` folder.
 3. Restart the server.
 4. Done!

-# Commands & Permissions
+# 📜 Commands & Permissions

 | Command | Default Description | Permission | Default |
 | --- | --- | --- | --- |
 | `/ranks` | Information about ranks in the server | `kygekranksui.ranks` | true |

+💡 Tips:
-Command description can be changed in `config.yml`.
+- Command description can be changed in `config.yml`.
 You can also add command aliases in `config.yml`.

-Use `-kygekranksui.ranks` to blacklist the `/ranks` command permission to groups/users in PurePerms.
+- Use `-kygekranksui.ranks` to blacklist the `/ranks` command permission to groups/users in PurePerms.

-# Upcoming Features

-- Currently none planned.
-You can contribute or suggest for new features.

-# Additional Notes
+# ⚖️ License

-- <a href="https://github.com/KygekDev/default-textures">Visit KygekDev's repo</a> for a list of Minecraft Bedrock default texture pack library (for references only) if you want to use texture packs for button image.
-- Join our Discord server <a href="https://discord.gg/CXtqUZv">here</a> for latest updates from KygekTeam.
-- If you found bugs or want to give suggestions, please visit <a href="https://github.com/KygekTeam/KygekRanksUI/issues">here</a> or join our Discord server.
-- We accept all contributions!
-If you want to contribute, please make a pull request in <a href="https://github.com/KygekTeam/KygekRanksUI/pulls">here</a>.
+Licensed under the [GNU General Public License v3.0](https://github.com/thebigcrafter/KygekRanksUI/blob/main/LICENSE) license.